angeland001/Vigor/README.md

 ***Extracts joint coordinates from a JSON file representing motion capture data, specifically targeting joints with indices 4, 5, 6, 8, 9, and 10.
 It then writes these joint coordinates to a CSV file, where each row corresponds to a frame, and the columns contain x, y, and z coordinates for the specified joints.
 The purpose of this code is likely to prepare data for training or analysis, focusing on a subset of joints from the motion capture data.***

+# TO DO FOR VIGOR TEAMMATES

+With neural_networks/networks/ae/XYZ-v1/autoencoder-gtadimensions.py, You guys in backend will attempt to train a model using the training and testing data produced in CSV from previous data gathering.
+Look in autoencoder-gtadimensions.py to get started

+***NOTE: I have added hints on what you need to accomplish but google will be your best friend.
+Most everyone cannot memorize everything in one go so it takes practice!
+Experiment and see where it goes.
+Hopefully you'll have a working trained model to use for predictions in predict.py***